RafaelBrandaoBastos/ESP32-Digital-Clock/README.md

 # Esp32Clock
 The idea of ​​this project was to use the esp 32 to create a digital clock, capable of providing information about the time, day, weather and work as an alarm clock.
-To receive information about date and time, the libraries time.h and wifi.h were used.

 ## Links
 Wokwi Sheet https://wokwi.com/projects/366707216380524545